Enterprise-Content-Management/infoarchive-sip-sdk/README.md

 tweets, etc.

 While the focus of the SIP SDK is on assembling SIPs, you can also use it to ingest those SIPs into InfoArchive and even to configure an InfoArchive holding.
+For this functionality you must have access to a running InfoArchive server.
+The SIP SDK supports version 4.0 of InfoArchive and newer.

 ## Quick Start